-- provide descriptions of Quality of Service and network performance; - illustrate how the Quality of Service and the network performance concepts are applied in digital networks, including ISDNs; - describe the features of, and the relationship between these concepts; - indicate and classify performance concerns for which parameters may be needed; - identify generic performance parameters.
+- provide descriptions of Quality of Service and Network Performance; - illustrate how the Quality of Service and the Network Performance concepts are applied in digital networks, including ISDNs; - describe the features of, and the relationship between, these concepts; - indicate and classify performance concerns for which parameters may be needed; - identify generic performance parameters.

-The generic term "performance" refers to Quality of Service and network performance as they are defined in 1.2.
+The generic term "performance" refers to Quality of Service and to Network Performance as they are defined in § 1.2.

-1.2 Description of Quality of Service (QOS) and Network Performance (NP)
+1.2 Descriptions of Quality of Service (QoS) and Network Performance (NP)